FutureProofHomes/Documentation/docs/satellite1-cylindrical-enclosure.md

 ## Cylindrical Dev Kit Enclosure

+??? warning "As of February 17, 2026, this enclosure is no longer compatible with latest generation Satellite1.1 Dev Kits, which features an external WiFi antenna.
+We welcome pull request updates to this open-source enclosure, or recommend printing or purchasing [our latest enclosures](satellite1-smart-speaker-enclosure-kit.md)."

 The Satellite1 Cylindrical Enclosure is a snap-fit enclosure that can be printed on a single plate.
 We highly recommend PETG filament, plus some Loctite (Blu-Tack) and speaker polyfill for the best acoustic results.
 This is our first-generation enclosure, and many revisions will come out as we iterate the product and receive feedback.
 Currently the enclosure supports three recommended speakers that you can purchase online:

 - Dayton Audio RS75-4 3" driver